Skip to main content

 With the RELAY Browser SDK v3, you will be able to build web pages that can stream your voice and video to other users connected to the same system.
 You can let your users join or leave virtual rooms with an extremely simple API.
 In other words, you can use the RELAY Browser SDK v3 to build your own personalized video conference experience.

 Moreover, you have full granular control over the permissions within your system.
-You can enable some of your users to only join conference calls, while others could list ongoing calls and jump in to assist from a support dashboard.
+You can enable some of your users to only join conference calls, while others could list ongoing calls and jump in to assist from a support Dashboard.
 Permissions are handled jointly with the authentication system, which uses JWTs, allowing an easy and secure control of your users' capabilities.

 At the moment, the RELAY Browser SDK v3 does not allow dialing PSTN numbers or SIP endpoints.
 This will become supported in the near future.
 For now, it means that all participants should access from a web browser.
 If you need to dial different endpoints, then perhaps the RELAY Browser SDK v2 suits you better.
 Note, however, that with the RELAY Browser SDK v2 you will have no room support.